gaurav147-star/News-App/README.md

 <h1 align="center"> News-App </h1>

-News-App is made using ReactJs and also using newsapi.This App provides the latest news for distinct field.
+News-App is made using ReactJs and also using newsapi.
+This App provides the latest news for distinct field.

 ## Required Environment Variables